LenderPanel.com

 Birmingham Bank

-• Me and my partner co-own a property in Dunnington .
+• My partner and I jointly own a house in Dunnington .
 Mortgage is with Birmingham Bank.
-I wish to transfer full ownership to him with no exchange of money but without using a lawyer.
+I would like to transfer full ownership to him with no passing of money but without using a lawyer.
 Is this likely to be straightforward?

-Sample of questions in a conveyancing solicitor form concerning a Birmingham Bank Transfer of Equity
+Examples of questions in a lawyer questionnaire concerning a Birmingham Bank Transfer of Equity

 Has consent been obtained from Birmingham Bank to the proposed transfer of equity?

-Caveats to be read in supporting the above Birmingham Bank transfer of equity Info :
+Information to consider in further to the above Birmingham Bank transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Birmingham Bank conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Birmingham Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your lawyer will check with Birmingham Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Birmingham Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity transaction.

 If you do not keep up the payments on your mortgage with Birmingham Bank your property may be repossessed.